ellahu1003/SQL-Project-Electronics-and-Appliances-Business/README.md

 # SQL-Project-Electronics-and-Appliances-Business

 ## Project Overview
 This is a comprehensive SQL script for managing an electronics and appliances business database.
 It includes the creation and population of three tables: Customers, Orders, and Products.
-Key SQL queries include: retrieve customers, price adjustment, revenue analysis and product information key skills include: data insertion and updating, joining tables, and data aggregation and analysis.
+Key SQL queries include: retrieve customers, price adjustment, revenue analysis and product information.
+Key skills include: data insertion and updating, joining tables, and data aggregation and analysis.

 ## Technology Used
 SQL